3/4 Press Ups

 Place your hands underneath your shoulders with fingers facing forward.
 Rest your knees on the floor, ideally on an exercise mat, most people find that crossing their legs aids stability.

-Bend at your elbows, lowering your chest down, no lower than 2 inches from the floor.
+Inhale and bend at your elbows, lowering your chest down, no lower than 2 inches from the floor.

 Aim to make a right angle with your arms, keeping a straight line through your spine, towards your knees.